gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    *  Perform SCTP-AUTH rekeying.

-   At the time of publication DTLS 1.3 does not support any of these, where DTLS 1.2 renegotiation functionality can provide this functionality in the context of DTLS/SCTP.
-To address these requirements from semi-permanent applications, this document use several overlapping DTLS connections with either DTLS 1.2 or 1.3.
-Having uniform procedures reduces the impact when upgrading from 1.2 to 1.3 and avoids using the renegotiation mechanism which is disabled by default in many DTLS implementations.
+   At the time of publication, DTLS 1.3 does not support any of these, where DTLS 1.2 renegotiation functionality can provide these functionality in the context of DTLS/SCTP.
+To address these requirements from semi-permanent applications, this document uses several overlapping DTLS connections with either DTLS 1.2 or 1.3.
+Having uniform procedures reduces the impact when upgrading from DTLS 1.2 to DTLS 1.3 and avoids using the renegotiation mechanism which is disabled by default in many DTLS implementations.

    To address known vulnerabilities in DTLS 1.2 this document describes and mandates implementation constraints on ciphers and protocol options.
-The DTLS 1.2 renegotiation mechanism is forbidden to be used as it creates need for additional mechanism to handle race conditions and interactions between using DTLS connections in parallel.
+The DTLS 1.2 renegotiation mechanism is forbidden to be used as it creates the need for additional mechanism to handle race conditions and interactions between using DTLS connections in parallel.